This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 This stately tree is well-known for its fall color and production of maple syrup.
 It is a tree of northern forests and does not tolerate the heat or humidity of the south.

-Swiss chard is a leafy green that can be used in salads or cooked.
+Swiss chard is a leafy green that can be harvested continually to be used in salads or cooked.
 Its leaves may be plain green or have red midribs.

 A small, woody sub-shrub, thyme has aromatic leaves and whorls of pink flowers in early summer.
 It is popularly used as an edging and between stones in walkways.
 It is also an excellent culinary herb.